-Students collect and record their data.
+Using their chosen methods and guided by their research questions, the students collect and record their data.
 The teacher provides guidance for this task.

 Task Four

 Students analyse their data and 'write up' their findings and conclusion(s) in a research report.
 These conclusion(s) should be relevant to the enquiry and use sociological concepts.
 The research report may include the following: